gvwilson/thirdbit/src/fiction/santas/index.md

-The sky above him was an impossibly clear blue and the sun was so bright he couldn't even look *near* it, but each time he took a breath he could feel the air going into every little corner of his lungs.
+The sky above him was an impossibly clear blue and the sun was so bright he couldn't even look *near* it, but each time he took a breath he felt icy tendrils of air in every little corner of his lungs.
-Tiny icicles had formed in his nostrils, and his beard crackled each time he squinted.
+Tiny icicles formed in his nostrils, and his beard crackled when opened or closed his mouth.

 The snow squeaked beneath his boots with every step.
 Basic survival training is part of every santa's education,